 Recovery is certainly possible.

-BUT I do advocate restraint from dating a man who appears to be in a holding pattern because the outcome is likely to long, confusing, and even hurtful as you struggle each and everyday (while doing things outside of yourself) to prove your love to him, hoping he'll finally feel it's okay and healthy to love again.
+However I do advocate a lot of restraint choosing to date a man who appears to be in a holding pattern because the outcome is likely to be a long, confusing, and even hurtful struggle each and everyday.

-Despite how it feels to most single women who struggle meeting a man with as little baggage as possible - it's far from reality.
+Despite how awfully tiring it feels to most single women who struggle meeting a man with as little baggage as possible and find it a grueling procedure to get through...

-Related posts you might be interested in reading:
+Related posts you will be interested in reading:

 - Out Of Relationship Mode, What Goes On In A Man’s Mind After A Breakup